-Previous Station 1 was at 65 Vespra Street.
+The previous Station 1 was at 65 Vespra Street.
 Built in 1964 and in operation from 1965 to 2011, it was torn down in 2013.
-Originally was Headquarters to Barrie Police and Barrie Fire until the police moved to new headquarters in the early 1990’s.
+Originally was Headquarters to Barrie Police and Barrie Fire until the Police Dept. moved to new headquarters in the early 1990s.

-The smallest of Barrie's fire halls.
-It was built in 1974 and is staffed by one crew who responds with a Pumper/Rescue truck.
+The smallest of Barrie's fire halls, it was built in 1974 and is staffed by one crew that responds with a Pumper/Rescue truck.

-Built is 1995, this station is staffed by two crews responding with a Pumper and an Aerial.
+Built in 1995, this station is staffed by two crews responding with a Pumper and an Aerial.
 There are plans to expand the station with the addition of another bay.

-Built in 2000.
-The Pumper/Rescue truck responds from here with one crew.
+Built in 2000, one crew responds from here with a Pumper/Rescue truck.

-The original fire station in Barrie was located on Mulcaster Street at Collier and it burned down in 1873.
-In September 1965 the New Vespra Street firehall was opened.
+The original fire station in Barrie was located on Mulcaster Street at Collier Street, and it burned down in 1873.
+In September 1965 the new Vespra Street firehall was opened.
 It was in operation from 1965 to 2011, and demolished in 2013.
-Originally was Headquarters to Barrie Police and Barrie Fire until the police moved to new headquarters in the early 1990’s.
+It was originally the Headquarters of Barrie Police and Barrie Fire until the Police Dept. moved to their new headquarters in the early 1990s.